Distilleries Brewing in Town

 Old Harbor Distilling Company

 The year was 1542 when the bay of San Diego was discovered by explorer Juan Cabrillo and he named the port, San Miguel.
 How fitting that Old Harbor Distilling Company created a gin named San Miguel Southwestern gin.
-This baby is not distilled in typical fashion with juniper berries; it’s a blend of local lime, cucumber, herbs and botanicals.
+This gin is not distilled in typical fashion with juniper berries; it’s a blend of local lime, cucumber, herbs and botanicals.
 Trendy bars and restaurants try to keep up with the demand for the gin and there’s even a mixed drink named Skubic Driver after the owner, Mike Skubic.
 This oceanfront city has a big US Navy presence and standing at attention is Barrel Flag Rum also known as Navy Strength Rum.
-At 114 proof, it’s a blend of both black strap and aromatic molasses giving it a really intense flavor profile.
+At 114 proof, it’s a blend of both black strap and aromatic molasses giving it an intense flavor profile.
 The company offers tours at www.oldharbordistilling.com.

 Kill Devil Spirit Company